Brothers Keepers (gang)

 The Brothers Keepers is an organized crime group based in British Columbia, Canada, that is engaged in organized crime across Canada and abroad.
 Originating in the Greater Vancouver area, the group has expanded across Canada since its founding and has established relationships with other transnational organized crime groups.

-The Brothers Keepers are believed by the Royal Canadian Mounted Police (RCMP) in British Columbia to be among the most 'prominent and violent' gangs in Western Canada.
+The Brothers Keepers are believed by the Royal Canadian Mounted Police (RCMP) in British Columbia to be among the most 'prominent and violent' gangs in B.C.

 History

 Origins

 The Brothers Keepers were founded in 2016 by Gavinder Singh Grewal and an unnamed dozen or so other founders who remain as the core members, with most of the gang's membership and leadership made up of former Red Scorpions members and leadership.
 The dozen or so core founding members act as leaders of the group, each with their own Cell in their control, their own criminal affiliations and territories of varying sizes.
 Grewal was rumoured to have taken the gang's name from a line uttered by Wesley Snipes’ gangster character in the 1991 movie New Jack City.